Suggestion: Watch the 10 minutes video tutorial before reading this article

 How much does it cost to sell on Vipshop and VIP International?

 Vipshop and VIP International are preferable choices to many foreign brands as the products are pre-purchased.

 After, the companies add high markup that’s significantly higher compared to other platforms, like Tmall Global and JD Worldwide.

-This removes the hassle to deal with marketing costs that otherwise range between 5-30%, cost for IT setups, customer support, and more.
+This removes the hassle to deal with marketing costs that otherwise range between 5-30%, the cost for IT setups, customer support, and more.

-You’re not subject to any membership fees, commissions, deposits or listing fees when selling on Vipshop or VIP International.
+You’re not subject to any membership fees, commissions, deposits, or listing fees when selling on Vipshop or VIP International.

 Vipshop and VIP International manage payments through their own Vipshop Payment service, but also allow transactions through Alipay.com and Tenpay.com.